What the F is… snow mushroom?

 We’re used to wacky trends, vegetables and milks being treated as the new ‘big thing’ in wellness, so hearing snow mushroom was the next ingredient we should be slathering on our skin was no surprise — especially on the back of the mushroom boom.

-We caught up with dermatologists Dr. Astrid Brodd and Dr. Ylva Ohlsson to find out what’s up with fungi for the face…
+We caught up with dermatologists Dr. Astrid Brodd and Dr. Ylva Ohlsson, who work with Previse Skincare, to find out what’s up with fungi for the face…

 What is snow mushroom?